Michael Harris II Player Props: Braves vs. Diamondbacks

 Michael Harris II At The Plate

-- Harris II is batting .170 with four doubles, two home runs and 10 walks.
+- Harris II has four doubles, two home runs and 10 walks while hitting .172.

-- He has homered in two of 35 games played this year, and in 1.6% of his plate appearances.
+- In 36 games played this season, he has homered in just two of them.

-- Harris II has driven in a run in six games this year (17.1%), including two games with multiple runs batted in.
+- In six games this season (16.7%), Harris II has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.